 • clearly communicating the request to complete an enquiry to an accountable person in the organisation;

-• confirming the legal context of the request, the statutory nature of the duty to cooperate and the duty of candour under the Care Act 2014 (see Letter to Providers in Local Forms, Leaflets, Letters);
+• confirming the legal context of the request, the statutory nature of the duty to cooperate and the duty of candour under the Care Act 2014;

 • agreeing upon the timescale within which the enquiry should be completed;